kyoto-framework/kyoto/.docs/extended-features.md

 - Calling action
 - If new components where registed while action execution, do asynchronous operations for them (overall async process is the same as for page rendering)
 - Rendering component and returning HTML to client side
-- Morphing recieved HTML with component, or replacing in case of morph failure or explicit `ssa:replace` attribute
+- Morphing recieved HTML with component, or replacing in case of morph failure or explicit `ssa:render.mode="replace"` attribute

 ### SSA Notes

 - You may have problems on morph stage.
 It requires correct HTML structure and may cause unexpected behavior in some cases.
-Use `ssa:replace` attribute in your top-level node to explicitly switch to HTML replacement mode
+Use `ssa:render.mode="replace"` attribute in your top-level node to explicitly switch to HTML replacement mode

 ### SSA Limitations